NexarDeveloper/nexar-supply-excel-cs/README.md

 When you've entered these correctly the result will read: `The Nexar Supply Add-in is ready!`.
 This login to the Nexar servers will mean your usage of supply queries from within the Add-in can be tracked.

-- Top Tip: If you see "Unable to login to Nexar application, check Client Id and Secret", this could be a result of a stale session (sessions time out after a period of time to increase security).
-In this case, make any change to your Client Id/Secret and then paste the correct keys  back in.
-This will trigger another login attempt and a fresh session.
+- Top Tip: If you see "The access token has expired" or "Unable to login to Nexar application" errors this could be a result of a stale session (sessions time out after a period of time to increase security).
+In this case, click "Refreh Login" button to refresh the session.

-For accessing your Nexar Supply Client Id and Secret visit Nexar which you can do easily with the "Visit Nexar.com" button.
+For accessing your Nexar Supply Client Id and Secret visit Nexar which you can do easily with the "Launch nexar.com" button.

 From here on, the world is your oyster: